The Life Impossible

 This book is the story Grace writes in a very long e-mail to one of her former students who is struggling in life.
 Grace proceeds to tell this student how she, too, has been struggling through her life, and how this house changes her life.
 Once on Ibiza, she is drawn towards La Presencia, where she discovers and claims her psychic fantasy powers.

-I read the entire book and enjoyed it somewhat, but I hesitate to suggest you go out and get this book to put on your nightstand.
-Enjoy if you do.
-I will be curious to read your thoughts.
+I read the entire book and enjoyed it somewhat, but I hesitate to suggest you put this book on your nightstand.

 November 2024